-Taking cash withdrawals may have implications for people with debt or who may be entitled to meanstested benefits.
-People who are concerned about this aspect can contact Pension Wise, the Citizens Advice Bureau or the Money Advice Service.
+Taking cash withdrawals may have implications for people with debt or who may be entitled to means-tested benefits.
+People who are concerned about this aspect can contact MoneyHelper or Citizens Advice.

 (v) Choose more than one option and you can mix them